murex/TCR/README.md

 ## License

-The `tcr` application and the accompanying materials are made available under the terms of the [MIT License](LICENSE.md) which accompanies this distribution, and is available at the [Open Source site](https://opensource.org/licenses/MIT).
+The `TCR` application and the accompanying materials are made available under the terms of the [MIT License](LICENSE.md) which accompanies this distribution, and is available at the [Open Source site](https://opensource.org/licenses/MIT).